Drarig29/typedoc-plugin-extras/README.md

 The following arguments can be used in addition to the default [TypeDoc arguments](https://github.com/TypeStrong/typedoc#arguments).

-The favicon, date and time are automatically added by default.
-The favicon is copied into the output documentation directory.

 - `--favicon`<br>
   Specify the name of the favicon file.
-Defaults to `'public/favicon.ico'`.
+Default: `'public/favicon.ico'`
 - `--noFavicon`<br>
   Disable the favicon.
 - `--hideDate`<br>
-  Hides the date of generation at the end of documentation pages.
+  Hide the date at the end of documentation pages.
 - `--hideTime`<br>
-  Hides the time of generation at the end of documentation pages.
+  Hide the time at the end of documentation pages.

+**Note:** Favicon, date and time are enabled by default.
+When favicon is enabled, its file is copied into the documentation's output directory (`--out`).

 ## License